jedludlow/sp-for-ds/README.md

 # sp-for-ds

-Signal processing for data scientists
+A quick introduction to signal processing for data scientists.